NimChimpsky/framework/readme.md

 - Logging and json serialization.
 - **Nothing else what-so-ever**.

-Your fat jars, that you can run as a service will be less than 1mb, and breath out `https://twitter.com/@Stephen_Batty`
+Your fat jars, that you can run as a service will be less than 1mb.

+`https://twitter.com/@Stephen_Batty`